 My suggestion is to visit the Acropolis in the evening, preferably around 18.00.
 Most people won’t spend longer than an hour and a half up on the hill, so you will be able to see everything comfortably.

 As for the hottest part of the day, my best advice is to find air-conditioned places.
-Whether this is one of the excellent museums in Athens, a restaurant or cafe, or even your hotel room, it’s entirely up to you!
+Whether this is one of the excellent museums in Athens, a restaurant or cafe, some of the shops in Athens, or even your hotel room, it’s entirely up to you!

 You can also walk around the shaded markets and sidestreets in Monastiraki and Plaka, go for a stroll in the Botanical Gardens, or just stay by your hotel’s rooftop pool, if there is one.
 Take a couple of cold showers too!